Exploring Asia since 2003

 Hong Kong – one of the best things about living in Hong Kong is that you’re never more than 30 minutes away from a beautiful beach or rolling mountains which are easily accessible without needing a car.
 While maybe not quite on the same level as London or NYC, being a large international metropolis there are groups catering to all interests and new exhibitions opening all the time.
 Cinemas show all the latest Hollywood and local releases.

-Shenzhen – being a migrant city still in its infancy Shenzhen offers little in the way recreational activities except shopping, spas, cinemas and karaoke (KTV).
+Shenzhen – being a migrant city still in its infancy Shenzhen offers little in the way of recreational activities except shopping, spas, cinemas and karaoke (KTV).
 There are however some nice beaches east of Shenzhen and the government has been investing in building new green spaces and fostering cultural events.
 A number of websites catering to expats also list upcoming events and groups.
-Luckily you have access to the entirety of mainland China and of course Hong Kong is only an hour away so easy to visit for a weekend break.
+Luckily you have access to the entirety of mainland China and of course, Hong Kong is only an hour away so easy to visit for a weekend break.

 Environment

 Since Hong Kong and Shenzhen are neighbours they basically share the same climate which unfortunately includes being frequently shrouded in noxious pollution clouds which drift down southwards from factories in nearby Dongguan and Guangzhou.
-For most of the year the temperature is in excess of 30°C with high humidity that only abates for a couple of months during winter.
+For most of the year, the temperature is in excess of 30°C with high humidity that only abates for a couple of months during winter.
 Be prepared to be living in air-conditioned rooms most of the time.

 Healthcare

-Hong Kong - healthcare in Hong Kong is on par with international standards with both public and private options available to residents at reasonable or no cost.
-Insurance is not required to access the medical care system, however it is recommended if you want to avoid long queues in public hospitals.
+Hong Kong – healthcare in Hong Kong is on par with international standards with both public and private options available to residents at reasonable or no cost.
+Insurance is not required to access the medical care system, however, it is recommended if you want to avoid long queues in public hospitals.
 The healthcare system in Hong Kong has been placed under stress in recent years with expectant mothers from mainland China coming to give birth here to get their child a Hong Kong ID.

 Shenzhen - for minor problems and basic dental care Shenzhen hospitals and dentists are sufficient and inexpensive but if you have a serious accident or emergency your chances in a Shenzhen hospital are likely to be significantly less than in Hong Kong.
 Simply put standards just aren’t as good and there aren’t enough qualified doctors to deal with the volume of patients.
 You would be wise to consider paying for health insurance with emergency evacuation services or joining an international health clinic.